Tim Russert: Death

-Shortly after 1:30 pm on June 13, 2008, Russert collapsed at the offices of WRC-TV, which houses the Washington, D.C. bureau of NBC News where he was chief.
+Shortly after 1:30 pm on Friday, June 13, 2008, Russert collapsed at the offices of WRC-TV, which houses the Washington, D.C., bureau of NBC News where he was chief.
 He was recording voiceovers for the Sunday edition of Meet the Press.
 In a speech he gave at the Kennedy Center, Brian Williams said that Russert's last words were, "What's happening?" spoken as a greeting to NBC Washington bureau editing supervisor Candace Harrington as he passed her in the hallway.
 He then walked down the hallway to record voiceovers in the soundproof booth and collapsed.
 A co-worker began to perform CPR on him.
 The District of Columbia Fire and Rescue service received a call from NBC at 1:40 pm, and dispatched an EMS unit which arrived at 1:44 pm.
 Paramedics attempted to defibrillate Russert's heart three times, but he did not respond.
 Russert was then transported to Sibley Memorial Hospital, arriving at 2:23 pm, where he was pronounced dead.
 He was 58 years old.

-In accordance with the American journalistic standard established in the 1950s, the public announcement of Russert's death was withheld by the wire services and his network's competitors, until Russert's family had been notified.
+In accordance with the American journalistic standard established in the 1950s, the public announcement of Russert's death was withheld by the wire services and his network's competitors until Russert's family had been notified.
 Retired NBC Nightly News anchor Tom Brokaw then delivered, live on NBC, CNBC, and MSNBC, the breaking news of his death.
 NBC Nightly News anchor Brian Williams was on assignment in Afghanistan and could not anchor the special report.
 CBS and ABC also interrupted programming to report Russert's death.
 Armen Keteyian reported the news for CBS and Charles Gibson reported for ABC.
 Russert had just returned from a family vacation in Rome, Italy, where he had celebrated his son's graduation from Boston College.
 While his wife and son remained in Rome, Russert had returned to prepare for his Sunday television show.